tobyck/crisis-lab-2024/plan.md

 - Can prob just quickly hack something together with TS
 - Cache last 5min or so in case something breaks (reliability as relevant impl.)
 - Also decides when to activate alerts

+## Dates things will be done by

+### 14/5/24

+- dashboard recieves data, displays 2 graphs, pressure over time and wave height over time
+- Forwarding bit of websocket is done
+- Ardunio can send data in a decent format